mnagel/gpsplot/README.md

 Usage
 =====

-* place all pictures you want to plot in `./data/img/`
+* place all pictures you want to plot in `./data/img/` or look at the `--inputdir $FOLDER` argument.
 * run the python program to create the html page: `python preproc.py`
 * open the resulting `index.html` in your browser